YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 After sweating, do not scrub the grafts.
 Follow the washing stage your clinic has given you.
 If you are still in the very early days and have not started proper washing, ask before using products or forceful water pressure.

 Sweat is rarely the only issue in these cases.
-The patient usually lifted too much, bent too low, strained too hard, then wiped or touched the scalp because it felt uncomfortable.
+The risk rises when the lift leads to bending too low, straining too hard, wiping the scalp, or touching the recipient area because it feels uncomfortable.
 That chain of behavior is what I try to prevent.

-For the first 14 days, I prefer patients to avoid heavy lifting, hard gym work, intense cardio, training to failure, carrying heavy luggage, and any activity that creates sweat, pressure, or friction on the scalp.
+For the first 14 days, avoid heavy lifting, hard gym work, intense cardio, training to failure, carrying heavy luggage, and any activity that creates sweat, pressure, or friction on the scalp.
 Light walking and normal gentle movement are different from heavy load.

-After day 15, the conversation changes only if the scabs are gone, washing is normal, swelling is calm, there is no bleeding, and the scalp looks settled.
+After day 15, the conversation changes only if the scabs are gone, washing is normal, swelling has settled, there is no bleeding, and the scalp looks stable.
 This is still not the same as full training.
 Controlled light activity may come first, while hard lifting and training to failure should return later and gradually.

-Many patients ask about luggage because travel is part of the surgery plan.
+Travel is part of the surgery plan, so luggage deserves practical planning.
 If you are flying after a hair transplant, airport movement, overhead bags, fatigue, and accidental contact can all matter.
+Use a rolling suitcase, ask for help with overhead storage, and avoid lifting a bag above the head during the protected period.

 The same judgment applies to daily tasks.
 If you are tired, dizzy, swollen, or taking medication that affects alertness, even driving after a hair transplant or carrying bags can be handled too casually.
-Recovery decisions should match the actual state of the patient, not only the number of days.
+Recovery decisions should match your actual state, not only the number of days.

 Timeline card showing how lifting restrictions change during the first month after a hair transplant